 Using the numbers above, we’d need about 200 million young forest acres to sequester a gigaton of CO2 in a year.
 Conservative estimates find at least two billion acres of land currently suitable for forest restoration, enough acres to sequester at least 10 to 12 gigatonnes of CO2 per year.

 Solar-powered desalination will make as much as one billion more acres available for restoration that were previously considered too dry to support reforestation projects.
-These carbon capture estimates are conservative as they rely only on aboveground carbon capture, and do not include carbon held in belowground biomass and soils.
+These carbon capture estimates are conservative, as they rely only on aboveground carbon capture and do not include carbon held in belowground biomass and soils.

 Although individual trees will live and die in a forest over time, the entire ecosystem continues to grow and store carbon for centuries, if sustainably managed.
 An individual tree will seed many children during its lifetime, and when it dies, new trees take its place, while the decomposing parent feeds the next generation.
 Together, this system takes up all the CO2 released by the dead parent, and much more.
 As forests age, they grow denser and continue to increase their carbon sequestration capacity for centuries.

 The Earth’s existing forests, which sequester 7-13 gigatons of CO2 each year, are thousands (some of them millions) of years old.
-Loss from catastrophic disasters, like forest fires and deforestation affect only a fraction of total forest cover each year.
+Loss from catastrophic disasters, like forest fires and deforestation, affect only a fraction of total forest cover each year.
 By some measures, tree-planting and natural regeneration more than compensate for these losses, and global forest cover has increased over the last three decades.
-While young forest does not hold as much carbon as old growth forest, over the long-term, forests are a self-replicating carbon capture solution that have worked and persisted for millions of years.
+While young forest does not hold as much carbon as old-growth forest, over the long term, forests are a self-replicating carbon capture solution that have worked and persisted for millions of years.

 Forest restoration can harm communities when external project managers disregard local stakeholders.
 Harms can occur through a variety of pathways, including by restricting access to food and fuel sources.
 In fact, lack of community engagement is a leading cause of project failure.

 Truly sustainable restoration projects are community-led, or carried out in close partnership with local stakeholders.
 When done carefully and collaboratively, restoration can create new economic opportunities for local communities.
-Growing awareness of the central role local and indigenous communities play in restoration shows promise for continued growth of sustainable restoration practices.
+Growing awareness of the central role local and Indigenous communities play in restoration shows promise for the continued growth of sustainable restoration practices.

 Unequal distribution of costs and benefits presents another potential pitfall of forest restoration.
 While reversing climate change has global benefits, many of the ecosystems with highest carbon storage capacity are in the global South.
 Yet, emissions from development of the global North have been the main driver of climate change.
 Forest restoration places some of the cost of this climate solution on the global South by restricting land development opportunities.
 Requiring the highest emitters to pay for carbon storage at the full social cost of carbon can level this cost/benefit mismatch.